-Agreed-Upon Procedure Results Managements' Response 3 Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
+Non-Payroll Disbursements - General (excluding credit card/debit card/fuel card/P-Card purchases or payments) Agreed-Upon Procedure Results Managements' Response 8 Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select 5 locations (or all locations if less than 5).
-Management provided a listing of locations and represented its completeness.
-The results did not include findings or criticisms.
-For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
+All disbursements occur at the Clerk's offices at the Rapides Parish Courthouse.
+The results did not include findings or criticism.
+9 For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
 Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: a) At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase.
-Purchases require involvement from multiple parties.
-The results did not include findings or criticisms. b) At least two employees are involved in processing and approving payments to vendors.
-Processing and approval involve multiple parties.
-The results did not include findings or criticisms. c) The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files.
-Personnel responsible for initiating payments have the necessary access to add vendors; however, the Clerk periodically reviews changes to vendor files.
-The results did not include findings or criticisms. d) Either the employee/official responsible for signing checks mails the payment or gives The results did not include findings or criticisms.
+At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order.
+The results did not include findings or criticism. b) At least two employees are involved in processing and approving payments to vendors.
+The Accounts Payable Deputy Clerk processes payments and the Clerk of Court or IT manager approves The results did not include findings or criticism. c) The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files.
+The Deputy Clerk Processes payments and can add vendor files to the accounting system, but the Clerk of Court Reviews any additions to vendors.
+The results did not include findings or criticism. d) Either the employee/official responsible for signing checks mails the payment or gives The risk for this activity is mitigated by thorough record keeping of invoices paid and